Cyber insurance guide

 So what should we mean when we talk about cyber risk?
 What do clients need to protect themselves against?
 The real answer is crime.
-Technology has revolutionised the world for businesses and individuals alike and the past twenty years in particular have seen monumental shifts in human behaviour directly linked to technological advancements.
+Technology has revolutionized the world for businesses and individuals alike and the past twenty years in particular have seen monumental shifts in human behaviour directly linked to technological advancements.
 From the way we shop to the way we access bank accounts and book holidays, everyday life has changed fundamentally.

 However, while the technology revolution has brought with it unparalleled levels of convenience and choice to millions of people across the globe, it has done the same for the criminal underworld.
 It is now far easier and far more lucrative for criminals to ply their trade digitally rather than physically.
 Cyberattacks are the modern crime and cyber insurance is the way to protect against them.